ElliotKillick/qvm-create-windows-qube/README.md

 ## Installation

-1. Download the [installation script](https://raw.githubusercontent.com/elliotkillick/qvm-create-windows-qube/master/install.sh) by right-clicking then selecting "Save as..."
+1. Download the [installation script](https://raw.githubusercontent.com/elliotkillick/qvm-create-windows-qube/master/install.sh) by opening the link, right-clicking and then selecting "Save as..."
 2. Copy `install.sh` into Dom0 by running the following command in Dom0: `qvm-run -p --filter-escape-chars --no-color-output <qube_script_is_located_on> "cat '/home/user/Downloads/install.sh'" > install.sh`
 3. Review the code of `install.sh` to ensure its integrity
 4. Run `chmod +x install.sh && ./install.sh`